ChrysalisImaging/Chrysalis-Imaris-Xtensions/README.md

 This Xtension batches static image analysis for a group of images in Imaris.
 The following steps are applied to each image:

-1. Identify SIRPa+ and XCR1+ DCs
+1. Create new surfaces that subset DC surfaces based on Sortomato regions
-2. Identify activated DCs
+2. Create new surfaces that identify activated DCs based on Sortomato regions
-3. Calculate distances from DCs to to neighboring cells
+3. Calculate distances from each new surface to neighboring cells
 4. Export TCR and DC surface statistics